Saturday, 9 November 2019

 New Testament authors wrote of peace εἰρήνη, of the calming of inner distress over personal falling short and of the making of good relations with God Almighty.
 For example:

 Then, because you belong to Christ Jesus, God will bless you with peace that no one can completely understand.
-And this peace will control the way you think and feel (Philippians 4:47, CEV).
+And this peace will control the way you think and feel (Philippians 4:7, CEV).
 That is a strong kind of peace!
+A peace beyond comprehension.

 Therefore, since we have been made right in God’s sight by faith, we have peace with God because of what Jesus Christ our Lord has done for us (Romans 5:1, NLT).
 The ultimate peace arising from the mercy and justice of God.